-7.4.3.7 Public infrastructure (roads, sewers, flood and/or erosion control works, water supply, municipal stormwater management facilities required to alleviate a flood problem associated with existing development) and various utilities (pipelines) will be permitted within an area of interference subject to the following:
+7.4.3.7 Public infrastructure (roads, sewers, flood and/or erosion control works, water supply, municipal stormwater management facilities required to alleviate a flood problem associated with existing development) and various utilities (pipelines) will be permitted

 - an approved Environmental Assessment, or other comprehensive plan that is supported by CVCA, demonstrates that all alternatives to avoid intrusions on hydrologic wetland functions have been considered and that the proposed alignment minimizes wetland interference to the greatest extent possible; and, - a more detailed site-specific study (i.e., an Environmental Impact Study) consistent with the Environmental Assessment or comprehensive plan is prepared.
 This study shall determine a more precise area wetland boundary in accordance with the current Provincial Ontario Wetland Evaluation System (OWES), and demonstrate that appropriate remedial measures will mitigate the impact on and/or compensate for the loss of the hydrologic function of the wetland.